 2016 NYALGRO SCHOOL

 Sunday, June 5th - Tuesday, June 7th Villa Roma Resort, Callicoon, NY

 This year's theme was "Keeping the PEACE with Records Management" Thank you for being "COOL" and joining us for the 2016 NYALGRO School in at the Villa Roma Resort in Callicoon, NY.
-Records Managers will have the opportunity to expand their knowledge through new and exciting topics and network with members of the organization.
-It is also a great opportunity to meet and speak with records management vendors.
+Records Managers had the opportunity to expand their knowledge through new and exciting topics and network with members of the organization.
+It is always a great opportunity to meet and speak with records management vendors.